 Running adjacent to Bellis Fair Mall, this major arterial offers local and nationally recognized stores.
 There are seven motels and many restaurants.
 Nationally known Costco offers a great variety to itâ€™s members.
 Nearby are Wal-Mart, TJ Maxx, Marshalls, DeWaard and Bode, and Best Buy.
 Also, for the finest hand-crafted chocolate visit Chocolate Necessities.

 Tucked into turn-of-the-century buildings with classic brick facades, find upscale galleries, clothing, jewelry,Â books, gifts and some of Bellinghamâ€™s best restaurants.
-Donâ€™t miss Bead Bazaar; Paper Dreams; Good Earth Pottery; Gallery West; Pacific Chef and Village Books.
+Donâ€™t miss Bead Bazaar; Paper Dreams; Good Earth Pottery; Gallery West and Village Books.

 Features K-Mart, Joann’s Fabrics, grocery store, drug store, four-plex theater, a Goodwill and several specialty shops.
 There are a variety of restaurants including The Grace Cafe.
 Across the street is Loweâ€™s.

 A newer shopping village which brings â€śa little bit of old-world charmâ€ť through its architectural design.
 The plaza features specialty shops, a fine grocery store with a food court and wine shop.
-In addition, there are unique restaurants including Scotty Brownâ€™s and Jalapenos. a 16-plex theater with Imax coming in late 2012.
+In addition, there are unique restaurants including Scotty Brownâ€™s and Jalapenos, and a 16-plex movie theater with Imax.